mvonballmo/CSharpHandbook/3_usage.md

 #### Static Classes

-* Use static classes only for extension methods _or_ constants.
+* Use static classes only for extension methods _or_ constants, but not both.
 * Group functionality into logical static classes.

 #### Inner Classes